 We’ve all seen advertisements for ergonomic office equipment, but do we really understand what the term means?
 Ergonomics is actually a science based on the study of how easily workers are able to interact with and adapt to their professional environment.
 Its aim is to increase the health of workers, thereby increasing productivity.
 Ergonomically designed products for the workplace can include anything from office furniture to the visual interface on a computer program.

-Ergonomics is an especially important component of the workplace when an employee suffers from back or neck pain.
-This pain may be the result of a degenerative spine condition, such as facet disease or degenerative disc disease, a muscle strain or ligament sprain, or soreness due to improper working conditions.
+Ergonomics is an especially important component of the workplace when an employee experiences neck or back pain.
+This pain may be the result of a degenerative spine condition, such as facet disease or degenerative disc disease, a muscle strain or ligament sprain or soreness due to improper working conditions.
 Regardless of the cause, the professional environment should mitigate, rather than exacerbate, spinal discomfort.

-Below are ways that your workspace can be more ergonomic:
+Below are products that can help in making your workspace more ergonomic:

 - Chairs – an ergonomically designed desk chair should conform to the natural curvature of your spine.
 It should also offer superior lumbar (lower back) support.
 Some chairs even feature cervical (neck) support.